sanket-bhoite/Increment-Jobs/README.md

 # IncrementJobs (Hiring Website)
-I have worked in IncrementJobs Company as Web Development Intern
+I have worked in IncrementJobs Company as Web Application Development Intern

 ***************************************